-III.
+IV.
 MODEL AND ARCHITECTURE

 The objective of this work is to design and develop a coherent security architecture for virtual networks and clouds.
-The proposed architecture will allow the management of communications security between a virtual network especially virtual nodes and a VPN's administrator.
+The proposed architecture will allow the management of communications security between a virtual network especially virtual nodes and a client.
+In order to define this architecture, we need to, identify the different actors [?] in our context.
+Actors are the basic entities on which our solution will rely (e.g. virtual nodes, physical nodes, client...).

-We admit that an attack can affect either the physical node or the virtual node by putting them out of services.
+We admit that an attack is a malicious action managed by an external and/or internal entity that can affect either the physical node or the virtual node by putting them out of services.
 This action can also threat the client privacy by impersonating the client (i.e. user's identity theft).
 We define the different entities involved earlier: